iaheung/iaheung/README.md

 # Hi there, I'm Ian Heung.
 Welcome to my GitHub! 👋

 ### ⚛️ About Me
 I am a senior at Davidson College, majoring in physics and minoring in computer science.
-I am interested in the intersection of machine learning and physics, and am interested in applying machine learning beyond physics applications.
+I am interested in the intersection of machine learning and physics, and the application of machine learning in underrepresented domains.

 ### 🔭 Research
 - Here are machine learning projects I have worked on in my research: